Mid-Century Modern Virtual Staging

 What is Mid-Century Modern virtual staging?

-What rooms look best with Mid-Century staging?
+What rooms work well with Mid-Century staging?

 What homes pair best with Mid-Century styling?